Published 2026-04-10 | Updated 2026-04-10 | LoadStrike Documentation Team | Reviewed by Performance Engineering

 Is Datadog a built-in LoadStrike sink?

-Does the public site include a Datadog template?
+Does the site include a Datadog template?

 What should I read after this page?